pra-kri/hyde/index.md

 <br>

-## About me
+## About Me
 Prabesh Krishnakumar
-* 1995 - Born in London. <br>
+* 1995 - Born in London
-* 2014 to 2017 - BA Physics, University of Oxford. <br>
+* 2014 to 2017 - BA Physics, University of Oxford
-* 2017 to 2019 - Worked as an IT Consultant and as a Python Developer. <br>
+* 2017 to 2019 - Worked for 2 years, mostly with Python, in finance-related firms.
-* 2019 to 2020 - MSc Computer Science, University of Warwick. <br>
+* 2019 to 2020 - MSc Computer Science, University of Warwick